okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 {% img blog/cryptocurrency/color-screenshot.png alt:"Color Screenshot" %}

-f you go into the JavaScript console and modify this directly yourself, you'll see it change again.
+If you go into the JavaScript console and modify this directly yourself, you'll see it change again.